Program Coordinator: Dr. David Chin

 - Application of theory to create a persuasive point of view

 - Communication skills to clearly convey your argued points to target audience

 - Technological literacy that enables the effective creation and delivery of documents via various electronic media, with attention to message content, page layout, and graphical elements

 Students will work with an LAS advisor to explore your interests and design a proposal that focuses a degree on knowledge, skills, and critical practice on specific career goals.
 Consider the possibilities: To work in technology fields as managers, sales representatives and technical writers, students have combined courses in Business with Information Sciences and Technology, Communication Arts & Sciences and Writing.
 To work in public relations for the healthcare industry, students have combined courses from the Humanities, Marketing, and Human Development and Family Studies.

 Our graduates work in communications, community service, finance, human resources, management, marketing, professional writing, and dozens of other professions.
-Some continue their studies in law or graduate school.
 Whether you’re interested in a new career, career advancement, or personal enrichment, this program can open new doors.

 The following lists some occupations in which LAS graduates are working: